Formatting your paper

 File types

-Figures should be submitted in TIFF, EPS, JPEG or PDF formats.
-Please note, figures submitted in TIFF formats should be a single-layered flat file; we can not accept TIFF files which contain multiple pages.
+Other images may be submitted in TIFF, EPS, JPEG or PDF formats.
+Figures submitted in TIFF formats should be a single-layered flat file; we cannot accept TIFF files which contain multiple pages.
 In EPS files, text (if present) should be outlined.
-For non-vector files (eg TIFF, JPEG) a minimum resolution of 300 dpi is required, except for line art which should be 1200 dpi.
+For non-vector files (e.g. TIFF, JPEG) a minimum resolution of 300 dpi is required, except for line art which should be 1200 dpi.
 Histograms should be presented in a simple, two-dimensional format, with no background grid.

 For figures consisting of multiple images/parts, please ensure these are submitted as a single composite file for processing.
 We are unable to accept figures that are submitted as multiple files.